 Occurs when someone a person is significantly attached to violates trust in a critical way.
 An example is when a sex addict uses gaslighting, lies, manipulation, etc., to protect the addiction.

 Transferring fault to another person in order to avoid accountability.
 Blaming another person for the abuse or compulsive sexual behaviors.

 Essential to trauma recovery, boundaries help women to know what to do in an unsafe situation.
 They bring clarity.
-Boundaries can be carefully predetermined, or they can come up naturally as a predictable consequence; for example, a woman being yelled at by her husband will likely not want to have sex with him.
+Boundaries can be carefully predetermined, or they can come up naturally as a predictable consequence.
+For example, a woman being yelled at by her husband will likely not want to have sex with him.
 Boundaries are not things to be said.
-They are actions to keep the woman safe.
+They are actions to keep a woman safe.
 They do not need to be stated in order to take action.
 Coach Sarah is an expert on Setting & Holding Healthy Boundaries.